rudy0317/rudy0317/README.md

 ## 🧠 Life Philosophy

 > If it breaks, cool.
-Now I get to fix it.
+> Now I get to fix it.

+> If nothing breaks, I'm suspicious.

 ---